Hand-held versus wearable meters

 With a hand-held meter you know what caused the noises you are measuring and know that there was no interference, deliberate or accidental.

 One of the esteemed and rarified beings who teaches Institute of Acoustics courses once told me that personal wearable meters should never be used for less than three weeks for any one measurement.
-Within that, you do one week of measurements and then throw those results away as the individuals concerned are certain to have fiddled with the meter or their mates pratted about with it, usually by shouting at it.
+Within that, you do one week of measurements and then throw those results away as the individuals concerned are certain to have fiddled with the meter or their mates will have pratted about with it, usually by shouting at it.
 Once those results are binned then use it for another two weeks to iron out any other errors from their work routine.
-He is a little extreme in his dislike of personal dose meters but the point stands, they are very unreliable.
+He is rather extreme in his dislike of personal dosemeters but the point stands, they are very unreliable.

 Reasons why personal meters do have some use

-So, that's pretty well established that dosebadges and similar equipment are a big pile of unreliable pants, so why use them at all?
+So, that's pretty well established that dosemeters (or indeed dosimeters - never have settled on one spelling for that) and doseBadges and similar equipment are a big pile of unreliable pants, so why use them at all?
 Well, they do have some positives:

 Exposure patterns in noise assessments